Parks & Recreation

 200 W. Main Street Morrison, IL 61270

-Mission Statement: The Morrison Parks & Recreation Department builds community through the delivery of exceptional parks, open spaces, trails, programs, and services.
+The City of Morrison Parks & Recreation Department builds community through the delivery of exceptional parks, open spaces, recreation trails, recreational programs, and community services.

 The Morrison Parks and Recreation Department hosts various youth and adult programming throughout the year.